capactio/website/docs/cli/commands/capact_alpha_archive-images_helm.md

 ```
       --compress string          Use a given compress algorithm.
 Allowed values: gzip
-      --helm-repo string         Capact Helm chart repository localtion.
+      --helm-repo string         Capact Helm chart repository location.
 It can be relative path to current working directory or URL.
 Use @latest tag to select repository which holds the latest Helm chart versions. (default "https://storage.googleapis.com/capactio-stable-charts")
   -h, --help                     help for helm
   -o, --output string            Write output to a file, instead of standard output.
       --output-stdout            Write output to a standard output, instead of file.